 Looking at Our Community

-Now that the learners have looked at problems and solutions in other parts of the world in Lesson One: Global Issues, students will see their community from their own eyes, the “eyes” of the media and those of the community.
+In lesson one, Global Issues, students looked at problems and solutions in other parts of the world.
+(Note: It is not necessary to do Global Issues before doing this lesson) In this lesson, they examine their community from their own eyes, the “eyes” of the media, and the eyes of the community.
 They observe the good that is occurring in the community and determine who is providing the “good” that does exist.
 They use the five themes of geography as their base for study.

 The learners will: